palewire/news-homepages/_site/extracts.md

 Field | Description
 :---- | :----------
-`handle` | The Twitter handle of the outlet.
+`handle` | The unique handle of the outlet.
 A unique identifier `name` | The name of the outlet
 `url` | The URL of the homepage
 `location` | The city where the site is based